 Estimated reading time: 6 minutes

-Major research firms indicate that 75% of most businesses’ future profits will come from approximately 25% of their existing customer base.
+According to Customer Thermometer, 80% of most businesses’ future profits will come from approximately 20% of their existing customer base¹.
 That means you have a tremendous opportunity to generate more sales from your current customers, so long as you give them a good reason to return.
-A customer loyalty program is an effective way to get your customers back in-store or back to your website.
+A customer loyalty program is an effective way to get your customers back in-store or to your website.

-Most customers will not carry punch cards or loyalty cards and are not interested in downloading another app to their smartphones.
+Most customers will not carry punch cards or loyalty cards and are not interested in downloading another smartphone app.
 So, you need a loyalty program that is convenient and easy to use for your customers.
 There is no one-size-fits-all model for loyalty programs, as every small business has different products, services, goals, and sales strategies.
 Keep reading this Balboa Capital blog post to eliminate the guesswork and point you in the right direction.
-You will learn how to start a customer loyalty program that can keep your customers coming back, again and again.
+You will learn how to start a customer loyalty program that can keep your customers coming back again and again.

 Choose the rewards you want to offer.